 What is a 5-à-7?
-If I told you cheap booze is involved, could you manage an educated guess?
+If I told you cheap booze—or an exceptional microbrew—is involved, could you manage an educated guess?
 Just don't be mixing it up with what it means in France.

-Across the pond, 5-à-7 traditionally denotes the post work-a-day witching hour for engaging in extra-marital sex.
+Across the pond, 5-à-7 traditionally denotes the post-workday witching hour for engaging in extra-marital sex.
 The Quebec 5-à-7?
 Not so much.
-It could refer to that, I suppose.
-But it seems like folks cheat more on their lunch break in these parts.

-Rather, it refers to happy hour, which typically happen from 5 p.m. until 7 p.m.
+Rather, it refers to happy hour, which typically happens from 5 p.m. until 7 p.m.

 Nowhere else in the world will you hear this term unique to Quebec.
 The steamé is a lovely bastardization of both the French and English language.
 And it refers to the humble hot dog.
 Steamed.